schierlm/Oberon-extended-history/README.md

 ------------------------------------------------------

-**PREREQUISITES**: A working Original Oberon 2013 operating system and compiler, current as of June 1, 2017 or later (see www.inf.ethz.ch/personal/wirth/news.txt for the change log of the Oberon system and the compiler).
+**PREREQUISITES**: A working Original Oberon 2013 operating system and compiler, current as of September 23, 2017 or later (see www.inf.ethz.ch/personal/wirth/news.txt for the change log of the Oberon system and the compiler).
 If you run an older version of Original Oberon, please upgrade to the latest version first.

 ------------------------------------------------------